 $0-$125 | New mini-split system inspection

 Controls including Thermostats: There’s a wide range of controls available to suit your preferences.
-Depending on the system, your options might include a handheld remote, wall-mounted wired thermostat in non-programmable and programmable models, a wireless Wi-Fi programmable control and smartphone app that works with a Wi-Fi control to allow you to monitor and adjust your system from anywhere.
+Depending on the system, your options might include a handheld remote, the wall-mounted wired thermostat in non-programmable and programmable models, a wireless Wi-Fi programmable control and smartphone app that works with a Wi-Fi control to allow you to monitor and adjust your system from anywhere.

 Free | Smartphone app